AminMarayed-dev/aminmarayed-dev/README.md

 Hi, I'm [Amin Marayed](https://marashed.ir/), a passionate front-end developer 👨🏻‍💻 from Iran.
 I'm a creative problem-solver who loves turning intricate designs into pixel-perfect digital experiences.
 I'm proud to say that I can effortlessly center any element with CSS, making layouts both beautiful and functional.
 When I'm not coding, I'm exploring fresh design trends and fueling my creativity with every challenge.

-I proudly support Barcelona 😎 and Esteghlal ⚽ – teams that inspire my drive both on and off the field.

 <br>